LiYingWang/kwl.pottery/README.md

 Our pre-print is online here:

 > Authors, (YYYY). *Title of your paper goes here*.
 Name of
-> journal/book, Accessed 19 Dec 2019.
+> journal/book, Accessed 15 Feb 2020.
 Online at
 > <https://doi.org/xxx/xxx>

 ### How to cite

 Please cite this compendium as:

-> Authors, (2019). *Compendium of R code and data for Title of your
+> Authors, (2020). *Compendium of R code and data for Title of your
 > paper goes here*.
-Accessed 19 Dec 2019.
+Accessed 15 Feb 2020.
 Online at
 > <https://doi.org/xxx/xxx>

 ### How to download or install